 This standard unit of the rack can easy solve various problems that are commonly happened in data center high-density cabling with its great advantages.

-With MTP elites installed inside the rack, 100G-SR10 breakout panel works as a bridge for 100G to 10G connections.
+With MTP elites installed inside the rack, 100G SR10 breakout panel works as a bridge for 100G to 10G connections.
 This breakout panel can distribute 800G to 80 streams data rate of 10G without additional cables.
 It replaces eight 100G MTP to 20 LC fanout cables, which can save a lot of space and management time.
 In addition, the adding and dropping of connections can be easily done with great flexibility and changeability.

-It is common sense that the less cables used, the better cooling efficiency the data center can have.
-Cabling congestion in data center can cause cooling issues.
+It is common sense that the fewer cables used, the better the cooling efficiency the data center can have.
+Cabling congestion in the data center can cause cooling issues.
 The use of this unit can largely decrease the cooling problems caused by cable congestion on the rack.
 High density usually means difficulty in management.
-Without well organized cabling infrastructure, mistakes like incorrect ports unplugging are commonly made.
+Without well-organized cabling infrastructure, mistakes like incorrect ports unplugging are commonly made.
 Sometime, the moving of a single cable from a large sum of cables might cause stress on other cables, which might cause errors.
 With this 100G breakout patch panel, downtime or mistakes caused by cooling issues and human errors are drastically reduced.

-100G-SR10 breakout patch panels have made full advantages of fanout technologies and the idea of modularization.
-Currently, there are two versions of 100G-SR10 breakout patch panels provided in FS.COM, which are listed in the following table.
-Please visit FS.COM or contact firstname.lastname@example.org for more details, if you are interested.
+100G SR10 breakout patch panels have made full advantages of fanout technologies and the idea of modularization.
+Currently, there are two versions of 100G-SR10 breakout patch panels provided in FS.com, which are listed in the following table.
+Please visit FS.com or contact email@example.com for more details, if you are interested.